dhalgren

 Do you have a favourite fantasy song/album?
 Are there any big non-metal fantasist bands?

-Image of a medieval crocodile from Herodotus, eating a person, with the caption "om nom nom"
+holyschist: Image of a medieval crocodile from Herodotus, eating a person, with the caption "om nom nom" (Default)

 [personal profile] holyschist